THE CRUEL SEA

 A film charting the conditions for the crew of a small escort vessel in WWII whilst protecting the Atlantic convoys

 This highly regarded war drama was very successful and is still regarded as a very competent piece of cinematography.
 It was based on the 1951 novel of the same name by Nicholas Monsarrat.
-The film has a number of scenes shot at the expansive Royal Naval Dockyard at Devonport, Plymouth, and railway lines are visible.
-In the very opening scene one of the Dockyard’s own industrial saddle tanks passes by in the background hauling a single flat wagon whilst large rail-mounted steam cranes and wagons are present in several other views.
+The film has a number of scenes that were shot at Millbay Docks in Plymouth, and railway lines are visible.
+In the very opening scene, a saddle tank passes by in the semi-distant background hauling a single flat wagon whilst large rail-mounted steam cranes and wagons are present in several other views.